freekode/tp2intervals/README.md

     java -jar tp2intervals.jar
     ```

-   If you want to have ui on different port
+   If you want to have UI on different port
     ```shell
     java -Dserver.port=9090 -jar tp2intervals.jar
     ```